-- Cook the pasta 1 minute short of al dente according to package directions -- so if "al dente" is 10 minutes, cook for 9.
+- Cook the pasta 2 minutes short of al dente according to package directions -- so if "al dente" is 10 minutes, cook for 8.
 Pour pasta into a colander and rinse with cold water to stop the cooking.
 Spread the pasta on a rimmed sheet pan and drizzle with a little olive oil.
 Toss to coat and set aside.

 - In a mini-prep food processor add the bread, butter and parsley and pulse until crumbs form.
 Set aside.

 - Spray an 8" casserole dish with vegetable spray and set aside.
 Preheat the oven to 350°.

 - In a large saucepan, melt the 3 tablespoons of butter over medium to medium high heat and whisk in the mustard, cayenne pepper and flour.
 Stir for one minute over the heat then add the lobster stock and continue whisking -- mixture will absorb and thicken quickly.